iliapopov17/NGS-Handbook/README.md

 _Typical workflow of NGS data analysis_

-## Much more to be disclosured soon:
-- Whole Genome and Pangenome Analyses
-- Phylogenomics
-- Maybe someday HiC...?

 ## 05 16S Amplicon Analysis 🧫

 In the [16S amplicon analysis folder](05_16S_amplicon_analysis) there is an introductory guide on conducting analysis using `DADA2` followed by two interesting examples of "real-life" analysis pipeline with the data from studies on Crohn's and Parkinson's diseases.